bogdantimes/trading-helper/README.md

 * Swing trading: automatically buy low and sell high during the rally.
 * Averaging down: automatically re-invest gains into most unprofitable coins to buy them at discount prices.
 * Your statistics: see how much you have made and how much you have lost on a daily basis.
-* Survivors: currencies that show movement up when 99% of the market goes down or not moves.
+* Scores: currencies that statistically show movement up when 99% of the market goes down or not moves.

 ### Assets
 ![assets.png](img/assets.png)